 To earn an Associate in Science degree, you must complete at least 62 credit hours with a 2.0 GPA or better.
-The minimum general education requirements for the Associate in Science degree is listed below.
+The minimum general education requirements for the Associate in Science degree are listed below.

 Area Credits

 Communications

-Written Composition 6
+Written Composition 6.00

 Speech 3.00

-Arts and Humanities 6
+Arts and Humanities 6.00

 Literature

 Humanities

 Arts

 Cultural/Historical Perspective 3.00

 Western Perspectives

-International Perspectives
+Intercultural Perspectives

 Social Science 3.00

 Economics or Political Science

 Psychology or Sociology

-Mathematics & Natural Sciences 24
+Mathematics & Natural Sciences 24.00

 Life Sciences

 Physical Sciences

 Mathematics

 Computer Skills

 Demonstrate Proficiency

 Concentration Courses

-and Electives (1,2,3) 17
+and Electives (1,2,3) 17.00

-TOTAL 62
+TOTAL 62.00

-Courses that satisfy requirements for specific A.S. concentration areas are listed on pages 43-46.
+Courses that satisfy requirements for specific A.S. concentration areas are listed on pages 47-48.

-- A maximum of 16 credit hours of career and technical credit may be accepted as electives. - 2.
-A maximum of four credit hours of Student Development courses may be counted toward the A.S. degree. - 3.
+- 1. A maximum of 16 credit hours of Career and Technical Education credit may be accepted as electives. - 2.
+A maximum of four credit hours of Student Development (SDV) courses may be counted toward the A.S. degree. - 3.
 All course work for the A.S. degree must be numbered at the 100 level or higher.